EDIFACT EDI Integration Using APIOn January 19, 2023 by Shivam Rawat

 Setting up an EDIFACT integration project:

 The first step in setting up an EDIFACT integration project in Zenbridge is, configuring your trading partner’s EDIFACT specifications in the platform.
 We have an online EDIFACT specification editor that lets you configure your trading partner’s EDIFACT specifications.
-If you are not familiar with what specifications are, they are nothing but the list of mandatory and optional data points that needs to be exchanged in an EDIFACT EDI file.
+If you are not familiar with what specifications are, they are nothing but the list of mandatory and optional data points that need to be exchanged in an EDIFACT EDI file.
 Of course, it is not just a list.
 Rather, the data payload is formatted according to the EDIFACT standard.

 Once EDIFACT specifications are set up, they are published in real-time as API endpoints and API documentation.
 For example, if your trading partner is Schwarz, and you configure their Purchase order spec on the platform, the following API endpoint would be published.